gia111111/CSC207-Project/README.md

 - If both Bob and Cathy “like” each other, they will get access to the others contact card with information on how to contact them.
 These contact cards can be found in the “matches” page.
 When Cathy has new matches since the time she last accessed the ‘match’ page, the red card next to the ‘match’ button will indicate it.
 [Team Story] -> approval + contact sharing
 - Cathy wants to message her added friend.
 She logs into the app with her password and her username previously generated.
 She goes to the menu bar in her home screen and selects "matches" to open a new window which has a list of all her matches (people she has “liked” and have “liked” her back).
 She clicks on one individuals and sees their contact information.
 She can contact them through this information.
 [Kensley’s Story] -> matches
 - Cathy is happy since she is chatting with a cool person.
 She clicks the “log out” button to exit the app.
 [Team Story] -> log out

-Proposed Entities for the Domain:
+## Proposed Entities for the Domain:

 User:

-String userId
+- String userId
-String username
+- String username
-String password
+- String password
-String gender
+- String gender
-String pronouns
+- String pronouns
-String sexualOrientation
+- String sexualOrientation
-LocalDate dateOfBirth
+- LocalDate dateOfBirth

-Profile
+Profile:

-List<String> interest
+- List<String> interest
-List<String> personality
+- List<String> personality
-List<String> lookingFor
+- List<String> lookingFor
-List<String> profilePhoto
+- List<String> profilePhoto

-Compatibility
+Compatibility:

-User user1
+- User user1
-User user2
+- User user2
-Float compatibility
+- Float compatibility

-Match
+Match:

-User user1
+- User user1
-Float preferredCompatibility
+- Float preferredCompatibility
-List<String> matches
+- List<String> matches

-Swipe
+Swipe:

-String userFrom
+- String userFrom
-String userTo
+- String userTo

-Chat
+Chat:

-String requestID
+- String requestID
-String approveID
+- String approveID
-boolean approve
+- boolean approve
-String msgContent
+- String msgContent
-LocalDateTime msgTimestamp
+- LocalDateTime msgTimestamp

-Proposed API for the project:
+## Proposed API for the project:

 https://www.twilio.com/docs/messaging/api
-Messaging API for the chat features of our program https://cloudinary.com/
+- Messaging API for the chat features of our program https://cloudinary.com/
-Image storage API for profile pictures https://documentation.onesignal.com/reference/rest-api-overview For push notifications, messaging, and create, store, and update users.
+- Image storage API for profile pictures https://documentation.onesignal.com/reference/rest-api-overview
+- For push notifications, messaging, and create, store, and update users.

-Scheduled Meeting Times + Mode of Communication:
+## Scheduled Meeting Times + Mode of Communication:

 Meeting Time: Thursday at 8pm